-It is quite clear that a well-defined and properly thought through rewards and recognition program beyond the traditional sales incentive systems are essential for ensuring the growth and success of a sales-driven organization.
-Such a program can ensure a higher level of satisfaction and motivation of their sales representatives and deliver business impact well beyond just the sales numbers!
+It is clear that well-defined and properly thought-through rewards and recognition program is essential for ensuring the growth and success of a sales-driven organization.
+Such a program can ensure a higher level of satisfaction and motivation of their sales representatives and deliver business impact well beyond just sales incentives!

 To stay updated on the latest HiFives blogs follow us on Twitter (@MyHiFives)